galmeida9/Software-Architecture-20-21/as-report.md

 ![Performance chart](report-resources/scalability_chart.png)

-From the chart we can conclude that even with only one instance of each micro service, the performance was improved and with more instances and hardware it can be further improved.
+From the chart we can conclude that even with only one instance of each microservice, the performance was improved and with more instances and hardware it can be further improved.

 ## 3. Availability